ggood/adsbTheremin/README.md

 What if that antenna was your house, and intead of human hands, our instrument was played by airplanes flying overhead?

+This code listens to ADSB [https://www.faa.gov/nextgen/programs/adsb/] trasmissions from aircraft, and turns those trasmission into music.

 Info about output format of dump1090:

 http://www.airnavsystems.com/forum/index.php?topic=2896.0